“Gorgeous song, 10 out of 10.”

 He makes music for outsiders – for people in the shadows – and his wide-screen songs are located in a moonlit urban landscape where London, New York, and Tokyo nightlife meet.

 “Joe Meek shall inherit the Earth.” (christopher rye)

 On BBC6Music, Tom Robinson described ‘Rainy Night Sunday’ as “a classic” and “a favourite of this show”, giving it 10 out of 10.
 He had high praise for ‘Big Sky!
 Keep Turning’, too. christopher’s ‘I Tell the Moon’ also received national airplay, while Radio 1 played a clip from a rye show in London.

-Most recently, in April 2017, christopher’s track ‘Beat-up Car’ was selected as BBC Introducing’s track of the day on the Friday drive-time show on BBC Sussex and BBC Surrey.
-Also in 2017, the video for christopher rye’s ‘Splinter Cell’ received a month of rotation on the Latest TV channel, and ‘Et tu, Babe?’ has been playing on Brighton’s Radio Reverb.
+In 2017, christopher’s ‘Beat-up Car’ was selected as BBC Introducing’s track of the day.
+Also in 2017, the video for christopher rye’s ‘Splinter Cell’ received a month of rotation on the Latest TV channel, and ‘Et tu, Babe?’ was featured on Brighton’s Radio Reverb.

 Soundtracks & sync rights

 Over the years, christopher has written and recorded the music for a number of movies, including a US-award-winning short and a film for Channel 4, and for several videos, including (when he was much younger) for the Millennium Dome.
 One of his tracks was acquired by a major car manufacturer for a US East Coast advertising campaign.